code4it-dev/c4it-hugo/content/csharp-tip/26-initialize-collection-size/index.md

 ## Initialize an HashSet

-Similar to what we've done with `List's, we can see significant improvements when initializing correctly other data types, such as `HashSet's.
+Similar to what we've done with `List`'s, we can see significant improvements when initializing correctly other data types, such as `HashSet`'s.

 Let's run the same benchmarks, but this time, let's initialize a `HashSet<int>` instead of a `List<int>`.